 Alan Parker is an established guitar soloist and jazz professional who brings his versatility and virtuoso playing to many styles of music and a variety of instruments.

 The Combined Choirs from St. Paul’s, St. Stephen’s and St. James’s will sing Evensong in March 2015 at St. Paul’s.
 With more than 100 of some of our city’s best voices gathered, this will be a beautiful service.
 We hope you will plan to attend.

 Homegrown Concert celebrates St. James’s Talent and collects food for the Central Virginia Foodbank

-Also featured were musical performances by St. James’s Guitar Ensemble (Richard Rumble, Gordon Graham, Alan Stone, Hank Artz, and Dave Johnson), Zimmie and the Babe Zone (Sam Zimmer, Mary Horton, Fran McDermott, Taffy Williams, and Diane Wright), and Jonathan Vassar and the Speckled Bird (Antonia FD Vassar).
+Also featured in past Homegrowns were musical performances by St. James’s Guitar Ensemble (Richard Rumble, Gordon Graham, Alan Stone, Hank Artz, and Dave Johnson), Zimmie and the Babe Zone (Sam Zimmer, Mary Horton, Fran McDermott, Taffy Williams, and Diane Wright), and Jonathan Vassar and the Speckled Bird (Antonia FD Vassar).
 Admission was at least one can of food for the Central Virginia FoodBank.